GemKosan/soda-pop/project-log.md

 ## Notes
 - 10 px (in the requirements README) is way too small for a mobile tap target, so I'm ignoring that.
 - Added meta viewport tag to normalize pixel height, width, and zoom across different mobile devices and orientations.
+- Multiplying bubble score by its scroll speed in pixels per second.

 ## Timeline
 - [x] Jul 21: Started feature prioritization doc in GitHub Projects